irx-404notfound/programming-notes/java-script/js-fundaments.md

 value = true; // boolean
 ```

-- Casting: This type of variable is when the value changes from one type to another.
-JavaScript changes the type without yo ask, but you can force manually to change the type when you want.
+- Casting: This is the process of converting a value from one type to another.
+In JavaScript, dthis can happen automatically without you asking, or you can manually force the conversion when needed.

 Examples: